Vietnam.vn - Nền tảng quảng bá Việt Nam

 The explosion of a dead star

-As stars eight times more massive than the Sun begin to run out of nuclear fuel in their cores, they shed their outer layers, creating colorful clouds of gas and leaving behind a hot, dense core called a white dwarf.
+Accordingly, when stars eight times more massive than the Sun begin to run out of nuclear fuel in their cores, they will shed their outer layers.
+This process creates colorful gas clouds and leaves behind a hot, dense core called a white dwarf.

 The Sun will go through this transition in about 5 billion years, slowly cooling and disappearing.
-However, if a white dwarf somehow gains mass, its self-destruct mechanism will kick in when it reaches about 1.4 times the mass of the Sun.
-Then, a thermonuclear explosion will destroy the star in what is known as a Type Ia supernova.
+However, if a white dwarf star somehow gains mass, its self-destruct mechanism will kick in when it reaches about 1.4 times the mass of the Sun.
+Then, a thermonuclear explosion will destroy the star, known as a Type Ia supernova.

-But the question remains: Where would the extra mass come from to power such an explosion?
+But the question is where the extra mass would come from to power such an explosion.
 Scientists once thought it might be gas escaping from a larger companion star in close orbit.
 But stars tend to be messy, spilling gas all over the place.

-A supernova explosion would shock any spilling gas and cause it to glow at radio wavelengths.
+A supernova explosion would shock any overflowing gas and cause it to glow at radio wavelengths.
 Yet despite decades of searching, no young Type Ia supernovae have been detected by radio telescopes.

 What would a radio signal from a dying star look like? - 2

-A companion star loses matter just before the explosion.
+A companion star loses material just before the explosion.
 Photo: Science Alert.

 A rare type of supernova